illinoistech-itm/jhajek/itmt-430/project-deliverables/Readme.md

   * Different UI for Authenticated users
   * Must have a user account management page (EDIT Page)
   * Different UI for Administrative users
-  * Must have an administrative database dump and restore feature
+  * Must have features for Operations in application (database dump and restore feature)
   * UI is modified per authenticated user via CSS
 * Creation of Dev Environment (local laptop), (ITMO 456)
-  * Production must always be working
+  * Production must always be in a working state
-  * Environment must be configurable via scriptable pre-deploy
+  * Environment must be configurable via scriptable deploy
   * No manual editing or installing
   * Initial sprint will implement development via laptop using Packer, Vagrant, and VirtualBox
   * Test and Production environments will be built in the next 2 Sprints
 * Layout design (ITMD 361, 362, ITMM 471)
-  * Diagrams of site functionality
+  * Diagrams of site functionality using layout tool
   * Diagrams of colors, fonts, and other usability features

-* Management of Visio (or comparable) diagram tool of work flow (ITM 301, ITMO 456)
+### Project Management

 * Management of project progress (ITMM 471)
   * Trello / basecamp
   * Slack
   * GitHub
   * GitHub Issues to resolve bug posts from UI/UX tester
-* Team must generate at least 15 real “test” users and proper data to test functionality of a system
-  * No system is ever used “blank” always fill it up with real data.
+* User story - how the user will experience the site

 ## Written Report Content

-At the end of a each sprint, the project manager will be responsible to collecting the team’s input and preparing a report.
-You will receive feedback from me on this report, to be incorporated in the final project report.
+At the start of each sprint each person will contribute their deliverables.
+This list of atomic events will be used to grade each person individually for each sprint.
+The project manager will be responsible to collecting the team's input and prepare a report.
+You will receive feedback from me on this report.
 The report should state the following:

-1. Describe the team members and their functions
+* Describe the team members and their functions
-2. Describe the groups stated (atomic) goals for the sprint
+* Describe the groups stated (atomic) goals for the sprint
-a.
-Describe how many of these initial goals you accomplished
+  * Describe how many of these initial goals you accomplished
-b.
-Describe what you would change or adapt to complete more of these goals.
+  * Describe what you would change or adapt to complete more of these goals.
-3. Describe what was accomplished and why/how
+* Describe what was accomplished and why/how
-a.
-List feature deployment
+  * List feature deployment
-b.
-List next Sprints goals
+  * List next Sprints goals
-4. Explain and show how bugs were found, tracked, and delegated
+* Explain and show how bugs were found, tracked, and delegated
-5. Explain any security assumptions made and explain how these were discovered and mitigated
+* Explain any security assumptions made and explain how these were discovered and mitigated
-6. Each team member should comment on their own accomplishments and describe what they did and explain any decisions referencing any lectures or material from the text book or web.
+* Each team member should comment on their own accomplishments and describe what they did and explain any decisions referencing any lectures or material from the text book or web.
-7. Reference decisions from any of the videos, guest lectures, and class presentations, or text book.
+* Reference decisions from any of the videos, guest lectures, and class presentations, or text book.

 ## Deliverables